Visit

 Radiologic technologists work in a variety of healthcare settings, including hospitals, clinics and medical offices.

-Upon completing your radiologic technologist associate degree, you’ll be prepared to sit for the ARRT competency exam and become a certified Radiographer.
+Upon completing your radiologic technologist associate degree, you’ll be prepared to sit for the ARRT competency exam.
+Upon passing the exam, you can become a certified Radiographer.

 After that, you can pursue further training and obtain certification in other areas of radiology, including: